Elk Creek water or watershed scenery in Pennsylvania

 Best flows

 No verified public live Elk Creek gauge is used here.
-Read the nearby Walnut Creek gauge only as Erie tributary context, then confirm rain, temperature, color, ice, and safe wading at the creek before fishing.
+Read the nearby Walnut Creek gauge only as Erie smaller stream context, then confirm rain, temperature, color, ice, and safe wading at the creek before fishing.

 Skip or pivot when runoff makes the creek high or muddy, shelf ice limits safe footing, posted banks or crowding remove legal water, or the PFBC steelhead and Lake Erie rule context has not been checked.